Photo courtesy of Unsplash.

 In 2017, three years before the COVID-19 pandemic spread across the globe, three Princeton researchers convened to investigate the links between infectious diseases and climate change.

-There are major unanswered questions about how the spread of disease is impacted by extreme weather events, climate migration, population demographics and density.
-Professors Jessica Metcalf, Bryan Grenfell and Gabe Vecchi joined forces to the explore some of these big, critical questions that require expertise from across disciplines – in demography, infectious disease, epidemiology and climate science.
-The researchers are investigating how humidity levels and a warmer atmosphere affect the transmission of respiratory diseases.
-They are working to understand how wetter storms impact the behavior and location of disease vectors like mosquitos, and other emerging research areas.
+Professors Jessica Metcalf, Bryan Grenfell and Gabe Vecchi wanted to know how the spread of disease is impacted by extreme weather events, climate migration, population demographics and density.
+They realized this big, critical question would require expertise from across disciplines – in demography, infectious disease, epidemiology and climate science.
+In this vein, the researchers are currently investigating several topics, including how humidity levels and a warmer atmosphere affect the transmission of respiratory diseases, and how wetter storms impact the behavior and location of disease vectors like mosquitos.

 “We can predict the next pandemic – but it will require vast amounts of data and vast amounts of insight to manage this,” said Metcalf, associate professor of ecology and evolutionary biology and public affairs and co-director of Program in Global Health and Health Policy at Princeton.